Package insert / prescribing information

 Respiratory, Thoracic and Mediastinal Disorders: pulmonary embolism (in some cases fatal)

-Skin and subcutaneous tissue disorders: erythema multiforme, Stevens-Johnson syndrome, toxic epidermal necrolysis
+Skin and Subcutaneous Tissue Disorders: erythema multiforme, Stevens-Johnson syndrome, toxic epidermal necrolysis, lichenoid keratosis

 USE IN SPECIFIC POPULATIONS

-Based on findings in animals, Doxil can cause fetal harm when administered to a pregnant woman.
-In animal reproduction studies, Doxil was embryotoxic in rats and abortifacient in rabbits following intravenous administration during organogenesis at doses approximately 0.12 times the recommended clinical dose [see Data].
-There are no available human data informing the drug-associated risk.
+Based on findings in animals and its mechanism of action, Doxil can cause fetal harm when administered to a pregnant woman; avoid the use of Doxil during the 1st trimester.
+In animal reproduction studies, Doxil was embryotoxic in rats and abortifacient in rabbits following intravenous administration during organogenesis at doses approximately 0.12 times the recommended clinical dose (see Data).
+Available human data do not establish the presence or absence of major birth defects and miscarriage related to the use of doxorubicin hydrochloride during the 2nd and 3rd trimesters.
 Advise pregnant women of the potential risk to a fetus.

 The background risk of major birth defects and miscarriage for the indicated populations are unknown.
 However, the background risk in the U.S. general population of major birth defects is 2–4% and of miscarriage is 15–20% of clinically recognized pregnancies.